lmazure/SMS/tools.md

 ### `get_requirement_folder_content`

 Retrieves the list of requirements within a specific requirement folder.
-Only items of type `requirement` are returned.

 **Input:**
 - `folder_id` (number): The ID of the requirement folder